This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The method for making this rose is different from the rose made traditionally.

 To make this rose, I’m using a blossom cutter that cuts five petals all at once.
-I have a set of five stainless steel blossom cutters, and their value is in the fact that I can either make blossoms or roses with them.
+I have a set of five stainless steel blossom cutters, and their value is that I can either make blossoms or roses with them.

 Refer to Video at 04:56